 SKUs and Unit of Measures

-As you already know, a SKU or Stock Keeping Unit is what merchants use to manage inventory.
-We recommend having a single master SKU for each item in its base unit of measure.
-Unit of measure is what defines quantity.
-For example, you might sell 6 eaches (individual units) or one 6-pack.
-However, when this inventory ships you must track it from the base unit of measure which is the each.
+A SKU or Stock Keeping Unit is what online sellers use to manage inventory.
+Here at Etail we recommend using one SKU per item in its base unit of measure.
+Unit of measure (UOM) is just another name for quantity.
+For example, you may sell 6 eaches (individual units) or one 6-pack.
+However, both transactions must be tracked from the base unit of measure which is the each.

 |Conversion||Image||Base Unit of